bodhi-root/guitar-tabs/src/songs/Monster Magnet - Space Lord.md

 Encompass them all to a position above

 A (same as before)
-Well I sing...
+Well I sing "Ohhhhh..."
 Space Lord Mother
+("yeah", "uh huh")

 E                D               A7
 (remember to leave out the high E on the D)